MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 ### Can I send more than just the Optimize traffic direct?

-Priority should be given to the Optimize marked endpoints as these will give maximum benefit for a low level of work.
+Priority should be given to the **Optimize** marked endpoints as these will give maximum benefit for a low level of work.
 However, if you wish, the Allow marked endpoints are required for the service to work and have IPs provided for the endpoints which can be used if required.

 There are also various vendors who offer cloud based proxy/security solutions called secure web gateways which provide central security, control and corporate policy application for general web browsing.
 These solutions can work well in a cloud first world, if highly available, performant, and provisioned close to your users by allowing secure Internet access to be delivered from a cloud based location close to the user.
 This removes the need for a hairpin through the VPN/corporate network for general browsing traffic, whilst still allowing central security control.

-Even with these solutions in place however, Microsoft still strongly recommends the Optimize marked Office 365 traffic is sent direct to the service.
+Even with these solutions in place however, Microsoft still strongly recommends that Optimize marked Office 365 traffic is sent direct to the service.

-For allowing direct access to an Azure Virtual Network, the Azure team have published a guide on how to accomplish this [here](https://docs.microsoft.com/azure/vpn-gateway/work-remotely-support).
+For guidance on allowing direct access to an Azure Virtual Network, see the article [Remote work using Azure VPN Gateway Point-to-site](https://docs.microsoft.com/azure/vpn-gateway/work-remotely-support).

 ### Why is port 80 required?
 Is traffic sent in the clear?

 Port 80 is only used for things like redirect to a port 443 session, no customer data is sent or is accessible over port 80.
-[This article](https://docs.microsoft.com/microsoft-365/compliance/encryption?view=o365-worldwide) outlines encryption for data in transit, and at rest for Office 365 and [this article](https://docs.microsoft.com/microsoftteams/microsoft-teams-online-call-flows#types-of-traffic) outlines how we use SRTP to protect Teams media traffic.
+[This article](https://docs.microsoft.com/microsoft-365/compliance/encryption?view=o365-worldwide) outlines encryption for data in transit and at rest for Office 365, and [this article](https://docs.microsoft.com/microsoftteams/microsoft-teams-online-call-flows#types-of-traffic) outlines how we use SRTP to protect Teams media traffic.

 ### Does this advice apply to users in China using a worldwide instance of Office 365?